Frank Spooner: 1976 congressional campaign

 Spooner was the first Republican in seventy-six years even to contest the Fifth District seat.
 The previous GOP candidate, Henry E. Hardtner of LaSalle Parish, had polled a mere 628 votes (9.2 percent) in 1900 against the Democrat Joseph E. Ransdell of Lake Providence in East Carroll Parish, who was elected with 6,172 votes (90.8 percent).
 Hardtner later became a Democrat and served in the Louisiana State Legislature.
 Ransdell thereafter served in the United States Senate until he was unseated in the 1930 primary election by Governor Huey Pierce Long, Jr.

 In preparation for his race and when he expected to face Passman, Spooner attended a Republican candidate training school in Washington, D.C.
 The Republican National Committee sent John Bruce Hildebrand, former editor of the party's First Monday newsletter who had written speeches for vice-presidential candidate Bob Dole, to work on Spooner's behalf.
-Jennie Carroll Casey, a reporter at the time for the Monroe News-Star, worked as an unpaid public relations specialist.
+Jennie Carroll Casey, a reporter at the time for The Monroe News Star, worked as an unpaid public relations specialist.

 Top-name Republicans, including former Governors Ronald W. Reagan of California and John B. Connally, Jr., of Texas, later rivals for the party's presidential nomination in 1980, came into the sprawling district, with a large agricultural component, to urge voters to elect Spooner.
 Connally lashed out at the increased power of the Democratic Caucus of the U.S. House, which he maintained had undermined the influence of the more moderate party members, such as then U.S. Senator Russell B. Long of Louisiana.
-Connally did not know Spooner, but he had known Mrs. Spooner, the former Mary Flippo, when she was a child in the Connally neighborhood in Fort Worth in the 1950s.
+Connally did not know Spooner, but he had known Mrs. Spooner, the former Mary Flippo (c.
+1924-2025), when she was a child in the Connally neighborhood in Fort Worth in the 1950s.
+Mrs. Spooner was the wedding director at the First United Methodist Church in Monroe, sang in the church choir for forty years, and served as parliamentarian for the Louisiana Federation of Republican Women.
 Reagan and Connally gave the race a high profile and helped to provide critical financial support for Spooner.
 Reagan appeared in Monroe, Louisiana and Connally in West Monroe and Natchitoches, the oldest city in the state.
 Huckaby, who like Spooner was a political newcomer, nevertheless developed effective television advertising critical of out-of-state politicians trying to influence voters in an otherwise unnoticed Louisiana district.